Ultimate Guide To WordPress RSS

 Paste the feed URL into a feedreader to view the content.

-(Paste the URL of your feed into a feedreader to view the content.
-Image: http://feedreader.com/online)
+(Paste your URL of your feed into a feedreader to view the feed content.
+Image Source: Feedreader.com)

-Like feed readers, WordPress has the ability to process RSS/XML feeds and convert these into content that is readable by humans.
+Like feed readers, WordPress has the ability to process XML/RSS feeds and convert these into content that can be read by your subscribers.

-In the example below, we are going to add content from other websites to yours.
+Let’s show you how to add content from other websites and blogs to yours.

-As mentioned earlier, no matter what industry your business is a part of, you could easily add to your site the latest news and updates from an industry-related government department or authoritative site in your industry simply by adding content from their RSS feed.
-You can easily display a range of information on your WordPress site like news, Facebook comments, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are in, you can easily add to your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply adding content from their RSS feed.
+You can easily display a range of information on your WordPress site such as news, social media comments, or content from thousands of sites using the WordPress RSS widget.

-Add an RSS feed to the WordPress sidebar
+Add content from an RSS feed to the WordPress sidebar

-First, Go to a site containing content that you want to display on your site and copy its RSS feed to your clipboard …
+copy the feed URL from a website that publishes content that you would like to display on your site to your clipboard …

 Next, paste the feed into a new RSS widget …

-Load your website in your web browser.
-The content can now be seen on your sidebar …
+Refresh your web browser.
+The content will now show on your sidebar …

 Add Your WordPress RSS Feed To Search Consoles